GiantSteps/EvalOnsets/README.md

 Structure
 ---------
+In the "src" dir the tool is organised into python packages as followed:-

+* Eval : statistical tools for evaluating onsets prediction vs ground-truth
 * Predict : global package to generate pool and onsets text files
 	* OnsetNovelty : package grouping multiple onset novelty functions
-* Slice : package grouping multiple multidimensionnal "peak-picking" algorithms
+	* Slice : package grouping multiple multidimensional "peak-picking" algorithms
-* Eval : statistical tools for evaluating onsets prediction vs ground-truth
+* Utils : common routines and functions for dealing with files and the environment.

+conf.py at the top level holds environment specific things - customise this for your setup.

 How-To